ejmahler/FractalGate/README.md

 It renders the Mandelbrot Set within a custom shader, and has code to control the color, rotation, etc of the rendered fractal.

+## Build Instructions
+Open the root folder of this project with Unity 4.6, open the scene MainScene.unity (in the Assets folder) and press play.

 ## License

 This code is available under the terms of the GPL v3